 - Check out your local film office and get on any job alerts, (free) crew databases, or newsletters.
 These typically don’t have a lot of job opportunities, but are great for getting information and learning who the players are in your local industry.
 Beware of local “crew databases” that charge fees.
 It shouldn’t cost you money to get a job.

 - Join local professional networks or organizations.
-Just about every town has several of these, such as production associations, media networking clubs, an advertising professional networks, local production union chapters, or even local film schools with newsletters.
+Just about every town has several of these, such as production associations, media networking clubs, advertising professional networks, local production union chapters, or even local film schools with newsletters.

 - Search online for local production companies, advertising or creative agencies, or media creators and see if you can get their newsletters and attend their industry events.